 Step 3: Complete all of the application steps for a District License.
 Refer to previous sections above.

-Step 4: Complete the online Ordination / Recognition Application. (click on the link above.)
+Step 4: Complete the online Ordination / Recognition Application.
+The application form will be issued in January.

 Sample forms for use in collecting and organizing information for the online application:

 Step 5: Participate in an ordination interview with the District Board of Ministry.
+Interviews will take place during Minister in Training Weekend, March 10-11, 2023.
 If married, your spouse should also attend.

 Step 6: Participate in the ordination service at District Assembly.